BU-NU-CLOUD-F19/Develop_a_containerized_plugin_for_medical_image_analysis_on_Power9/README.md

 We will be creating a plugin for ChRIS that enables end-users to do their image processing using FreeSurfer on Power9 computers in the Mass Open Cloud.

 High level goals include:
-* A container with FreeSurfer compiled for the PowerPC architecture
+* A container with FreeSurfer compiled for PowerPC architecture
-* Ensuring FreeSurfer container runs efficiently with PowerPC architecture
+* Ensuring the FreeSurfer container runs efficiently with PowerPC architecture
-* A ChRIS plugin that uses this container
+* A ChRIS plugin that uses the FreeSurfer container
-* Ability for end users to select which architecture they want to run FreeSurfer on
+* Ability for end-users to select which architecture they want to run FreeSurfer on
 * Integration with the ChRIS client (allowing users to use ChRIS to run their data on the MOC and get their results delivered in efficient time).

 # Users and Personas
-The plug-in will be used by Doctors and Technicians that currently use FreeSurfer to process their patients' brain MRI images.
-The project targets those in the Greater Boston Area; however with the addition of the Power9 computers, the long-term goal is that, in addition, Doctors beyond the Greater Boston Area will have the ability to process their requests using the plug-in.
+The plugin will be used by Doctors and Technicians that currently use FreeSurfer to process their patients' brain MRI images.
+The project targets those in the Greater Boston Area; however with the addition of the Power9 computers, the long-term goal is that Doctors beyond the Greater Boston Area will have the ability to process their requests using the plugin.

 It does not target:
 * Those who do not use FreeSurfer.
 This is not a general purpose project, it is only meant for